Screening for Success!

 - measurement and data

-A video has been created to explain the rationale for the Universal Screener and describe its positive impact in pilot schools this year.
+A video has been created to explain the rationale for the Universal Screener and describe its positive impact in schools.

 Next Steps After Screening

 The screener provides a first look at areas in which students may need extra support.
-Teachers will collect additional information as needed using in-person assessments, such as the Developmental Reading Assessment, 2nd edition (DRA2).
+Teachers will collect additional information, as needed, using in-person assessments, such as the Developmental Reading Assessment (DRA2).
 Taken together, these results will help teachers plan targeted instruction or intervention in areas of need.